Pan South African Language Board: Allegations of corruption and financial crisis

 Mr Malete noted that the Auditor General South Africa (AGSA) performed audits for PanSALB, and these were reported to Parliament.
 A budget Committee was responsible for approving the budget annually.
 The Board would meet four times, in each quarter, to discuss financial matters.
 A three-pronged strategy had been developed, to ensure that PanSALB held to its vision and direction.
 The strategy for the entity would be agreed upon by the Board, and this would be in line with the Act and Constitution.
 The Board would make particular reference to the Constitution, to ensure that it was acting in accordance with its mandate.
 The Board would also create an annual business plan.
 The Chief Executive Officer (CEO) would have to report to the Board, on a quarterly basis, on matters, including the financial statements.

 Mr Malete then described the mandate (see attached presentation for full details) and highlighted some key components.
 PanSALB was to establish provincial language committees and national language bodies to advise it on any language matter that affected a province or a specific language.
 It also would establish national lexicography units, to operate as companies limited by guarantee, under section 21 of the 1973 Companies Act.
 It was to allocate funding to the units so that they could fulfil their functions.

-Mr Malete stated that the primary objective of the Board would continue to be the promotion of multi-lingualism in South Africa.
-He emphasised that PanSALB was mandated to foster and create conditions for the development of official languages, but it did not create or promote the languages themselves.
+Mr Malete stated that the primary objective of the Board would continue to be the promotion of multi-lingualism in

 A key strategic objective was to ensure prudent financial management and effective corporate governance.
 It was clear that, in order for PanSALB to work effectively, it would need to partner with other language organisations.
 However, it must also be recognised that it needed support for capacity, both at the head and its regional offices.